 Fredrikstad’s Old Town

 Experience the historic charm of Fredrikstad’s Old Town on a day trip from Oslo.
 Explore the well-preserved fortified town, walking along the fortified wall and admiring the views from the watchtowers.
-Discover the cobblestone streets lined with unique boutiques and craft shops, perfect for picking up authentic souvenirs.
+Discover the cobblestone streets with unique boutiques and craft shops, perfect for picking up authentic souvenirs.

 Where to eat in Oslo